Contents

 Saqqara is located about 30 kilometers from downtown Cairo and is another famous ancient Egyptian site.
 It is home to the world's first pyramid, the Step Pyramid of Djoser, and many other ancient tombs and ruins, which can be visited as a large open-air museum.

-SakalaLocated about 30 kilometers from the center of Cairo is another famous ancient Egyptian site.
-It is home to the Step Pyramid of Djoser, the first pyramid in the world, as well as many other tombs and ruins that can be visited as a large open-air museum.
+Saqqara is located about 30 kilometers from downtown Cairo and is another famous ancient Egyptian site.
+It is home to the world's first pyramid, the Step Pyramid of Djoser, as well as many other tombs and relics, making it a large open-air museum worth visiting.

 Day Trip to Saqqara